What is video conferencing?

 Always set an agenda

 The first step to making any meeting effective, in or out of the office, is to have a defined agenda.
 This alone goes a long way to making your video conference a success.
 With the meeting agenda template available in Dropbox, it’s easy to quickly put together a shareable agenda outlining the basic points of your meeting.
 Those invited to the meeting but unable to attend, will also then be able to review this document afterwards.
-Or, even better: they can watch the video recording from the call that are automatically copied to Dropbox from Zoom.
+Or, even better: they can watch the video recording from the call which are automatically copied to Dropbox from Zoom.

 Share files and information before the meeting